GerbrichFerdinands/asreview-thesis/results/README.md

     tables before they are manuscript-ready.
   - `README.Rmd` containing R-code to transform the `.json` files into readable tables for the manuscript.
   - `output` contains the abovementioned tables, stored as `.RDS` files.
+  - the `datastats.RDS` is used in the analyses to compute adjusted ATD values (see code below)

 # Requirements